NYPL/research-catalog/ENVIRONMENTVARS.md

     aws kms encrypt --key-id [your IAM key from AWS] --plaintext [value to encrypt] --output text --query CiphertextBlob

 The `aws kms encrypt` commands returns and object with a `CiphertextBlob` property.
 Since we only want that value, we use the `--query` flag to retrieve just that.
-This value can be copied and pasted into the AWS EBS configuration in the UI for the app's environment.
+This value can be copied and pasted into the AWS ECS configuration in the UI for the app's environment.

 More information can be found in the [encrypt docs](http://docs.aws.amazon.com/cli/latest/reference/kms/encrypt.html).